 Adding to the holiday stress, the simplest trips can become overwhelming, let alone with our furry friends in tow.

-As we get ready to hit the open road, we have some pet travel holiday hacks that every pet owner should know before you head to your next holiday destination.
+As you get ready to hit the open road, we’ve got some pet travel holiday hacks that every pet owner should know before you head to your next holiday destination.